John Beaty-Pownall

-John Trent Beaty-Pownall (30 July 1874 – 1 February 1961) was an English football pioneer who played as a forward for some of the earliest Catalan clubs in existence such as Barcelona Football Club and Sociedad de Foot-Ball de Barcelona, where he also stood out as a great striker, netting some of the very first goals in the history of Catalan football.
+John Trent Beaty-Pownall (30 July 1874 – 1 February 1961) was an English football pioneer who played as a forward for some of the earliest Catalan clubs in existence such as Barcelona Football Club and Sociedad de Foot-Ball de Barcelona, where he also stood out as a great striker, netting some of the first goals in the history of Catalan football.

+Early life

+Beaty-Pownall was born in Alicante on 30 July 1874, as the son of Charles Ernest Beaty Pownall (1838–1906), born in Bedfordshire, England.
+His older brother, Charles, was an officer of the Royal Navy.

-Playing career
+Sporting career

+Barcelona Cricket Club

+At some point in the early 1890s, the teenager Beaty-Pownall arrived in Barcelona, probably due to work reasons, like so many other Britons who moved to the Catalan capital.
+While there, he became a member of the British Club de Barcelona, where he practiced several modalities such as cricket with the Barcelona Cricket Club.

 Barcelona Football Club

-Beaty-Pownall was born in Alicante on 30 July 1874.
-His older brother, Charles, was an officer of the Royal Navy.
-At some point in the early 1890s, the teenager Beaty-Pownall arrived in Barcelona.
-Work reasons bring him, like many other Britons who moved to the Catalan capital.
-In 1892, he met James Reeves, who was recruiting football enthusiasts to create a well-organized football club, and he joined him, having been impressed by his passionate and entrepreneurial spirit.
+In 1892, Pownall met James Reeves, who was recruiting football enthusiasts to create a well-organized football club, and he joined him, having been impressed by his passionate and entrepreneurial spirit.
 Together with Reeves and some other pioneers in the city, such as Henry W. Brown, Henry Wood, the Morris brothers (Samuel, Enrique, and Miguel) and George Cockram, they formed the Barcelona Football Club in late 1892.

 This entity organized the first known football match in the city, which was held at Hippodrome of Can Tunis on 25 December 1892.
 It remains unclear if he played in this match.
 However, he did play on 12 March 1893, in the historic match between a blue and a red team, starting as a forward for the latter in a 1–2 loss.
 Beaty-Pownall appears in what is regarded to be the oldest photograph of a football team in Spain, which depicts these two sides before the match at Can Tunis.
 He was four months shy of his 19th birthday and he can be seen seated, the second from the left, alongside fellow youngsters such as Higgins, Bell, and a 13-year-old boy Miguel Morris.